Tuition & Financial Aid

 - Personal expenses (toiletries, immunizations, health insurance required by the host country, cell phone, etc.)

 These estimated costs will not be reflected on the GU bill, but should be taken into consideration when evaluating the cost of a program.
-If students receive financial aid, these costs will be factored into the student's financial aid package.
+If you receive financial aid, these costs will be factored into the your financial aid package.

 Semester/Full Year Financial Aid